 Identifying Small Bowel Bacterial Overgrowth Syndrome

-Small Bowel Bacterial Overgrowth (SBBO) is a relatively common gastrointestinal disorder caused by chronic low stomach acid and immune suppression and worsened by chronic constipation, high sugar intake, infant formula feeding, food sensitivities, as well as antibiotic or antacid use.
+Small Bowel Bacterial Overgrowth (SBBO) is a relatively common gastrointestinal disorder caused by chronic low stomach acid & immune suppression.

-Less commonly in the United States, SBBO can be caused by parasitic infections - perhaps because of drinking fresh water while out on a hike, or having traveled abroad and eaten the local fare.
+Less commonly in the United States, SBBO can be caused by parasitic infections - perhaps because of drinking fresh water while out on a hike, or having traveled abroad & consuming the local fare.

 SBBO is a more serious version of common symptoms many of us experience on a daily basis.
-Whether it's because of food intolerances, sensitivities, or allergies, bingeing, alcohol use, chronic stress, or exhausted adrenals, each person has a unique story behind why they have dysbiosis or SBBO and therefore there is no set protocol, just guidelines, to approach practice members' unique health circumstances.
+Whether it's because of food intolerances, sensitivities, or allergies, bingeing, alcohol use, chronic stress, or exhausted adrenals, each person has a unique story behind why they have dysbiosis or SBBO.
+There is no "magic bullet" protocol, just guidelines, to approach a person's unique health circumstances.